hyperledgendary/vscode-dev-containers/README.md

 # vscode-dev-containers

-A repository of development container definitions for the VS Code Remote - Containers extension and GitHub Codespaces
+A repository of Hyperledger Fabric [development container](https://containers.dev/) definitions for the VS Code Remote - Containers extension and GitHub Codespaces